nitantsoni/plex_playlist_generator/README.md

 ### Authentication Token
 To get your Auth token, browse to an episode in the web UI.
 Click on the `...` video and select `Get Info`.
 In the popup window select `View XML` in the URL there is the `X-Plex-Token=XXXXXXXXXXXXXX`

+### Blacklist
+The Blacklist array has been moved to an external file.
+It is now read from blacklist.txt.
+A sample blacklist has been included.
+Add your shows here and rename it to "blacklist.txt"